Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The Level 0 Data Flow Diagram (DFD) for the AMAP/CSA product purchase flow provides a high-level overview of how consumers interact with the system to browse and reserve agricultural products.

 This simplified context diagram focuses specifically on the purchase/reservation process from the consumer perspective.
-At its core is the AMAP API, which serves as the central processing component that handles all product purchase operations.
+At its core is the `AMAP API`, which serves as the central processing component that handles all product purchase operations.
 Unlike the general system overview, this diagram isolates the specific functionality related to product transactions.

+- **External Actors:**

-The diagram shows a single external actor, the Consumer (Co-Producer), who interacts with the system to browse available products and place orders.
-This focused view highlights the consumer's journey through the purchase process without the complexity of other system interactions.
+  - `Consumer (Co-Producer)`: The user who interacts with the system to browse products and place purchase orders.

-The data flows are presented in a logical sequence that follows the typical purchase process:
+- **Internal Components:**

+  - `AMAP API`: The backend system that processes purchase requests, interacts with the database, and returns responses to consumers.
+  - `AMAP Database`: The persistent storage for product data, orders, inventory, and payment information.

+- **Data Flows:**

-The consumer initiates the process by sending a Purchase Request to the system, which includes product selections, order details, and payment information.
+  - `Purchase Request`: The `Consumer` sends a purchase request to the `AMAP API` including product selections, order details, and payment info.

-The AMAP API communicates with the external AMAP Database through Data Operations to store and retrieve purchase-related data, including product queries, order storage, and inventory updates.
+  - `Data Operations`: The `AMAP API` communicates with the `AMAP Database` to store and retrieve purchase-related information.

-The database responds with Data Results containing product data, order confirmations, and current inventory status.
+  - `Data Results`: The `AMAP Database` responds with product data, order confirmations, and inventory status.

-Finally, the AMAP API sends a Purchase Response back to the consumer with product listings, order confirmations, and payment receipts.
+  - `Purchase Response`: The `AMAP API` sends a response back to the `Consumer` containing product listings, order confirmations, and payment receipts.

+- **Trust Boundaries:**

+  - `Internet`: Where the external `Consumer` accesses the AMAP System.
+  - `AMAP System`: Trusted internal zone where the `AMAP API` processes requests.
+  - `Database Server`: A protected environment where sensitive purchase and payment information is stored securely.

 This Level 0 DFD effectively captures the fundamental flow of the purchase process, showing how information moves between the consumer, the system, and the database in a complete transaction cycle.
 This representation allows stakeholders to understand the high-level purchase flow without being overwhelmed by implementation details.

 #### Level 1

 ![DFD Product Reservation Level 1](diagrams/DFD/Product%20Reservation/amapp_dfd_productReservation_1.png)

-The Level 1 Data Flow Diagram (DFD) for the AMAP/CSA product reservation process provides a detailed view of the system components involved in the consumer product reservation journey.
-Unlike the Level 0 diagram which presented a high-level overview, this diagram breaks down the internal processes and data flows that facilitate the reservation experience.
+The Level 1 Data Flow Diagram (DFD) expands the context-level view of the product reservation process in the AMAP/CSA system.
+It decomposes the internal system into subprocesses, introduces data storage, and clearly defines trust boundaries and specific data flows.

-The diagram defines two main boundaries:

-AMAP System containing the application processes Database Server containing the data persistence layer Within the AMAP System boundary, four distinct processes work together to handle the product reservation workflow:
+- **External Actors:**

+  - `Co-Producer (Consumer)`: The user who browses available products and makes reservation requests.

+- **Internal Components:**

-- Product Catalog - Manages product listings and inventory information, serving as the entry point for consumers browsing available products.
+  - `Product Catalog`: Manages product listings and inventory information, enabling consumers to browse products.
-- Order Management - Handles order creation and processing, coordinating the overall reservation workflow.
+  - `Order Management`: Handles order creation and oversees the reservation workflow coordination.
-- Reservation Processing - Specifically manages product reservation requests, ensuring products are properly reserved for consumers.
+  - `Reservation Processing`: Manages the reservation of products, ensuring they are correctly reserved for the consumer.
-- Delivery Management - Handles product delivery coordination after reservation.

-The diagram shows a single external actor, the Co-Producer (consumer), who interacts with the system to browse products and make reservations.

-The data flows illustrate a comprehensive reservation process:
+  - `Delivery Management`: Coordinates the logistics for delivering reserved products.
+  - `AMAP DB`: The database where product, order, reservation, and delivery information are persistently stored.

+- **Data Flows:**

-The consumer begins by browsing products, with product information flowing from the catalog.
+  - `Browse products`: The `Co-Producer` requests product information from the `Product Catalog` via the AMAP System.
-Once products are selected, the consumer places an order that is processed by Order Management.
-Order Management checks product availability through the Product Catalog.
-The reservation is processed by the Reservation Processing component.
-Delivery details are managed by the Delivery Management component.
+  - `Place reservation order`: After selecting products, the `Co-Producer` submits an order (`Reservation Request`) to `Order Management`.
+  - `Check product availability`: `Order Management` queries the `Product Catalog` to verify stock before confirming the reservation.
+  - `Process reservation`: `Reservation Processing` finalizes the reservation and allocates the products.
+  - `Coordinate delivery`: `Delivery Management` arranges the delivery based on the reservation details.
-Throughout the process, data is stored and retrieved from the external AMAP Database.
+  - `Data persistence`: Throughout the process, information (`Product Data`, `Order Data`, `Reservation Data`, `Delivery Data`) is stored and retrieved from the `AMAP DB`.

-This Level 1 DFD reveals how the system's modular architecture separates concerns into distinct processing components, each handling a specific part of the reservation workflow.
-The diagram shows not only the consumer-facing interactions but also the important internal communications between components that ensure the reservation process functions correctly.
+- **Data Objects:**

+  - `Product Data`: Information about products available for reservation.
+  - `Reservation Request`: Consumer's selection of products to reserve.
+  - `Order Data`: Detailed record of the consumer’s reservation.
+  - `Reservation Data`: Confirmation and allocation of reserved products.
+  - `Delivery Data`: Information related to the logistics of delivering reserved products.

+- **Trust Boundaries:**

+  - `Internet`: Where the `Co-Producer` interacts with the AMAP System.
+  - `AMAP System`: Internal zone that manages application logic and coordinates reservations and deliveries.
+  - `Database Server`: A protected zone responsible for securely storing product, order, reservation, and delivery data.

-By breaking down the process into these components, the system achieves better maintainability and security through separation of responsibilities while providing a seamless experience for consumers reserving agricultural products.
+This level of detail highlights how modularization into separate processes (Catalog, Order Management, Reservation, Delivery) improves system maintainability and security while ensuring a smooth and reliable reservation experience for the consumer.

 ---